lynix/linux-aarch64-lts/README.md

 This is exactly the way that the pre-built packages are provided as artifacts for this repository (see following section).

+### Cross Compilation

+On an x86_64 Arch Linux host one can install `aarch64-linux-gnu-gcc` and use the following to cross-compile the package without modification:

+    $ CARCH=aarch64 ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- makepkg -s -r

+This may be considered somewhat unclean (even when done in a clean chroot) but has the advantage of reducing build time drastically compared to emulated native builds (due to the lack of binfmt emulation).

 ### Using Pre-Built Packages via Pacman Repository